Transformation and Fluid Intelligence

 All of us are sometimes resistant to letting go of old beliefs, while at other times we are excited to explore new ways of thinking and being.
 Static intelligence and fluid intelligence are but two ends of a continuum, and each of us shifts to varying points on that continuum over time.
 To demonstrate this, visit the link below to take a short test on the sharpness of your perceptual abilities:

 Things are not always as they appear.
-Now watch this impressive eight-minute clip which may expand your beliefs about animal intelligence:
+Now watch this impressive 12-minute clip which may expand your beliefs about animal intelligence:

 While reading through the materials on this website, be prepared for the unexpected and consider choosing the more fluid end of this spectrum of intelligence.
 Consider also opening to guidance and support in exploring areas where you might feel stuck in old belief patterns.